sjefvanleeuwen/showcase/README.md

 1. Click on Connect Registry
 2. Choose Azure
 3. Open the Azure tree
-4. Click on `Install Azure Ccount Extension`
+4. Click on `Install Azure Account Extension`
 5. Install the Extension
 6. Sign In to Azure